David Jefferies

 Allan David Jefferies (18 September 1972 – 29 May 2003) was an English professional motorcycle racer.
 He died after crashing during practice for the 2003 Isle of Man TT races.

 Early life

-The son of Tony Jefferies, also a former Isle of Man TT winner in 1971, David Jefferies was born in Shipley, West Yorkshire, England.
+The son of Tony Jefferies, also a former TT race winner in 1971, David Jefferies was born in Shipley, West Yorkshire, England.
 His uncle was fellow TT winner Nick Jefferies.
 Jefferies attended Salt Grammar School.

 Career

 Jefferies competed in a range of racing classes including the Grand Prix world championship in 1993, and the World Superbike Championship in 1993 and 1995.
 He was the British Superstock 1000 champion twice in the previous three years.

 Jefferies specialized in street circuits, such as the Isle of Man TT and the North West 200, where he was a four-time winner.
 At the Isle of Man TT, Jefferies was the first rider to lap in excess of 125 mph and the first to win three races during the week-long festival for three consecutive years.
 He also set the absolute lap record for the Isle of Man TT course during the 2002 Senior TT at 17min 47sec, an average speed of 127.29 mph.